 A technical term designating an ordered set of elements.
 It is an abstract notion, used in formal discussions of database theory.
 In the database field, tuples are usually represented by the columns of a table row.
-They could also be represented by the result sets of queries, for example, queries that retrieved only some columns of a table, or columns from joined tables.
+They could also be represented by the result sets of queries, for example, queries that retrieved only some columns of a table.